 Yup.
 It may not be what a badass experienced world traveler wants to hear but part of the terms of traveling to Bhutan is that you be accompanied by a tour guide and driver at all times.

 Fortunately, that doesn’t mean being lumbered with a busload of tourists trailing around after a guide.
 In fact, most Bhutan tours are just you and your travel buddies with a private guide.

 This can result in being a really positive experience.
-Likely, your guide can take you to places that the locals love, enriching your Bhutan experience.
+Likely, your guide can take you to places that the locals love, enriching your Bhutan tour.
 Check here for a list of authorized Bhutanese tour companies.

 3. The Visa Process is Pretty Straightforward